parmarakhil/interview-questions/AWS/Service comparisons/readme.md

     6. CloudTrail helps you ensure compliance and regulatory standards.
     7. CloudWatch Events is a near real time stream of system events describing changes to your AWS resources.
 CloudTrail focuses more on AWS API calls made in your AWS account.
     8. Typically, CloudTrail delivers an event within 15 minutes of the API call.
 CloudWatch delivers metric data in 5 minutes periods for basic monitoring and 1 minute periods for detailed monitoring.
 The CloudWatch Logs Agent will send log data every five seconds by default.
+5. Security group Vs Network Access Control
+    1. Security groups
+        1. Acts as a firewall for Associated EC2 instances
+        2. Controls both inbound and outbound traffic at the instance level
+        3. You can secure your VPC instances using only security groups
+        4. Supports allow rules only
+        5. It is stateful
+        6. Has separate inbound and outbound traffic
+        7. Evaluates all rules before deciding whether to allow or Deny traffic
+        8. A newly created security group denies all inbound traffic by default and allow all outbound traffic by default
+        9. Security groups are associated with network interfaces
+    2. Network access control list
+        1. Acts as a firewall for associated subnets
+        2. Controls both inbound and outbound traffic at the subnet level
+        3. They are an additional layer of security
+        4. They are stateless
+        5. Has separate rules for inbound and outbound traffic
+        6. A newly created nACL denies all inbound traffic by default and also deny all outbound traffic by default
+        7. Each subnet in your VPC must be associated with a network ACL.
+If none is associated, the Default NACL is selected
+        8. You can associate a network ACL with multiple subnets however a subnet can be associated with only one network ACL at a time